ferrywlto/cs-ticketing/README.md

 - Agent can reply to any ticket.
 - Only Player can create new ticket.
 - Player can see resolved tickets on the list.
+- Assume ticket can only be resolved when it is in-resolution state.

 ## Technical Decisions
 - Using In-memory database due to keeping the project as simple as possible without external dependencies, this make sure user can run on their machine regardless of platform.
 As data persistency is not a mandatory in requirements.